guysqr/ha-wordpress-aws/README.md

 You will not be able to access any of the servers directly through FTP or SFTP.

 If you need to access the filesystem on the EFS, you can install a "file manager" plugin in WordPress, should that be deemed necessary.

+### Rebuilding the EB Environment

+Note if you rebuild the EB environment your endpoint URL will change and this will make your WP site break, unless you have already configured it to use something other than the default EB hostname.

 ### Asynchronous activities in WordPress (eg installs, uploads, updates)